Skip to main content

 Promotes cross-disciplinary connections.

-Example: A theme like "sustainability" explored through science, social studies, and art.
+Example: A theme like "sustainability" explored through Science, Social Studies, and Arts subjects.

 8. Project-Based Curriculum

 In project-based learning (PBL), students engage in hands-on projects that require critical thinking, collaboration, and problem-solving.
-This type of curriculum emphasizes real-world applications and student agency.
+This type of curriculum emphasises real-world applications and student agency.

 Features: